-An ODSC speaker is someone with proven data science expertise and a strong capability to present the latest languages, tools, and models used in data science and AI for business.
+An ODSC speaker is someone with proven data science expertise and a strong ability to present the latest languages, tools, and models used in data science and AI for business.
 These individuals are committed to sharing innovative ideas and contributing to the growth of open source software.

 Since its inception, the Open Data Science Conference has highlighted the significant contributions presenters make to the field of data science.
-Thanks to their participation attendees have come to expect the highest quality talks, workshops and training sessions.
+Thanks to their participation, attendees have come to expect the highest quality talks, workshops, and training sessions.

 You can submit a presentation for ODSC conference or for “Accelerate AI” summit which is ODSC’s business summit.

 Accelerate AI is ODSC’s business summit for executives and business professionals.
-Co-located with ODSC, the summit will bring together top industry executives and CxOs to help you understand how AI and data science will transform your business.
+Co-located with ODSC, the summit will bring together top industry executives and CxOs to help you understand how AI and data science can transform your business.

 Proposals will be considered for the following types of presentations: